luluzhou1/alinush.github.io/_posts/2025-06-06-bayer-groth-verifiable-shuffle.md

 This means that $B'_i$ will only be cancelled out by a corresponding $B_j$ with $j = \pi(i)$.
 So that's why get the non-intuitive equality above.

+## Open question

+{: .todo}
+Can we improve upon the BG12 approach by leveraging [univariate sumchecks](/univariate-sumcheck) for the product argument and/or multi-exponentiation argument (or even multivariate ones)?
+Or Bulletproof-like (G)IPAs?

 ## References

 For cited works, see below 👇👇